 Baltimore, MD — Vaporizing cannabis mitigates subjects’ exposure to carbon monoxide and allows them to self-regulate their dose – making it preferable over smoking or oral administration, according to clinical trial data published in the journal Drug and Alcohol Dependence.

-Investigators affiliated with the US National Institute on Drug Abuse (NIDA) assessed the effects of smoked, vaporized, and oral cannabis administration upon frequent and occasional consumers in a placebo-controlled study.
+Investigators affiliated with the US National Institute on Drug Abuse (NIDA) assessed the effects of vaping vs e cigs and oral cannabis administration upon frequent and occasional consumers in a placebo-controlled study.
 Authors reported that “expired carbon monoxide was significantly increased following smoking compared to vaporization.”

-They concluded: “[T]hese data offer compelling evidence for the strength of vaporized cannabis over smoking or oral routes for medicinal administrations; effects occur quickly and doses can be titrated without exposure to carbon monoxide. … Vaporization offers an attractive alternative to inhaled cannabis administration, particularly for medicinal administration, producing similar effects to smoked cannabis while reducing exposure to toxic by-products.”
+They concluded: “[T]hese data offer compelling evidence for the strength of vaporized cannabis over smoking bulk bongs or oral routes for medicinal administrations; effects occur quickly and doses can be titrated without exposure to carbon monoxide. … Vaporization offers an attractive alternative to inhaled cannabis administration, particularly for medicinal administration, producing similar effects to smoked cannabis while reducing exposure to toxic by-products.
+Experts suggest to use the best cbd oil.”

 Vaporization devices heat herbal cannabis to a point where cannabinoid vapors form, but below the point of combustion.
 Prior clinical trials assessing vaporization devices have similarly concluded that they are “safe and effective” cannabis delivery systems.